-- A meeting with parents may be arranged to discuss ongoing concerns regarding a child's behaviour.
-The severity and frequency of incidents will be shared and next steps will be discussed. - Internal exclusion will be used to remove a child from their classroom for a limited time period relative to the incident or repetition of incidents, measured in half day increments.
-This will involve the child working away from their peers for an extended period, under the guidance and support of an adult.
-It will be instigated by the head of school, or in their absence, a senior member of staff.
-Parents will be informed of this sanction at the end of the day or at the earliest possible time thereafter, in the form of a letter and discussion with the class teacher. - Use of supportive nurture provision will be considered to provide a child with learning centred on PSHE, Trauma informed school approach and creative learning.
-This could be a short term measure or become a part of the child's ongoing weekly timetable. - Other approaches such as small group outdoor learning may be used where appropriate.
+- Phone call with parents/carers arranged to discuss ongoing concerns regarding a child's behaviour.
+The severity and frequency of incidents will be shared, and next steps will be discussed. - Use of supportive nurture provision within the pod provision will be considered to provide a child with learning centred on PSHE, Trauma informed school approach and creative learning.
+This could be a short term measure or become a part of the child's ongoing weekly timetable. - Other approaches such as small group outdoor learning may be used where appropriate. - Risk assessment completed.